canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Right."
 Violet spoke up.
 "Those aren't NPCs."

 I gave her a look.
 "But there's hundreds of them."
-The screen showed a bustling area, a market suspended on bridges between giant upside-down mushrooms.
-A lot of it still greyboxed at this stage, but I could see what was intended---a much expanded version of the Secret Market area in the original game.
+The screen showed a bustling area, a village of bulbous huts tangled in bridges, all supported by these giant upside-down mushrooms.
+A lot of it still greyboxed at this stage, but I could see what was intended---a much expanded version of the Scurriers' Market area in the original game, with the original assets jutting out here and there.
 Tiny figures ran about, jumping gaps between the bridges, bumping into each other, conversing, using tools...

 "We had to be sure it would work before we started recruiting everyone."
 Yeong-Mi said.
 "But it does."